Na'im Busofash: "Na'im Busofash" project

 Operating public transportation in these areas is not against the law, because the law does not prohibit such public transportation, because it is operated privately by cities in Israel (and not by the transportation companies operated by the Ministry of Transportation), and because there is no charge for the ride (and if the Knesset would legislate a law regulating public transportation on Shabbat, the rides will cost money, because those rides will be officially considered public transportation in the law).

 In January 2020, it became known that the local authorities Hod HaSharon, Shoham and Yehud-Monosson will join the project by the end of the month.

-In the ninth week of the project activity (January 17–18, 2020), the seventh line, line 711, was added to the six lines that had operated until then, connecting Tel Aviv-Yafo to Yehud-Monosson and Shoham.
+In the ninth week of the project activity (January 17–18, 2020), the seventh line, line 711, was added to the six lines that had operated until then, connecting Tel Aviv to Yehud-Monosson and Shoham.
+Soon after, Yehud-Monosson had withdrawn from the project.